formlio/forml/docs/install.rst

 Getting ForML
 -------------

-To install the pre-packaged version of ForML simply use :doc:`pip <pip:cli/pip_install>`:
+To install the prepackaged version of ForML simply use :doc:`pip <pip:cli/pip_install>`:

 .. code-block:: console